Cozy Peach Kitchen

 Labeled ingredients used to make nachos.

-There's three main components to veggie nachos: the chips, the cheese and the toppings.
+There are three main components to veggie nachos: the chips, the cheese, and the toppings.

 • Chips: Any tortilla chip will do.
 I like to keep things classic with yellow tortilla chips, but blue or even bean-based chips will work.

-• Cheese: Shredded Monterey jack cheese is my go-to, but shredded cheddar also works well (that's the kind I used in the photos).
+• Cheese: Shredded Monterey jack cheese is my go-to, but Mexican blend or shredded cheddar also works well (that's the kind I used in the photos).
+I think that shredded Monterey jack cheese is the best cheese for nachos at home because it melts well and has a mild flavor.

 • Pinto beans: The beans are seasoned with a few spices so that they are nutritious and flavorful.
 All you have to do is throw a can of pinto beans (with liquid) on the stove with a few spices.
 Simmer for 10 minutes to allow flavors to meld.
 I use a slotted spoon to remove beans from the pan so that any remaining liquid stays put.